-For specifically rated buildings, the first step to developing a WSRB Loss Cost is a commercial property inspection.
-One of our skilled analysts visits the property and looks at not only the building itself but also multiple aspects of occupant operations.
+For specifically rated buildings, the first step to developing a WSRB Loss Cost is a commercial property inspection - one of our skilled analysts visits the property, inspecting the building itself and multiple aspects of occupant operations.

 All inspections include:

-- Measuring the building's dimensions and drawing a diagram of it.
+- Measuring the building's dimensions and drawing a corresponding diagram

-- Taking photos of the exterior of the building and adjacent buildings so you can see potential exposures.
+- Taking photos of the exterior of the building and adjacent buildings, highlighting potential exposures for you to see

-- As of May 2021, our analysts take additional exterior photos and, when possible, interior photos.
+- As of May 2021, our analysts take additional exterior photos and interior photos when possible

-Some parts of the inspection process are the same for every type of building, and some parts vary.
-A restaurant, a warehouse and an auto repair shop all present different sources of potential fire risk, and our commercial property analysts tailor the inspection to focus on the risks relevant to each building.
+Some parts of the inspection process are the same for every type of building while some parts vary.
+For example, a restaurant, a warehouse and an auto repair shop all present different sources of potential fire risk.
+Because of this, our commercial property analysts tailor their inspections to focus on the risks relevant to each individual building.

 There’s never an additional charge for an inspection; all the inspections you need are included in your WSRB Subscription.
-And, if you would like us to look at or photograph a specific part of the property or operations during our inspection, simply note that in the comments section of the Request Inspection form.
+Should you need us to inspect or photograph a specific part of the property or operations during our inspection, include a note in the comments section of the Request Inspection form.

-A restaurant presents a different set of potential fire risks than a warehouse or auto repair shop, so our commercial property analysts tailor inspections to each type of business.
+A restaurant presents a different set of potential fire risks than a warehouse or auto repair shop - our commercial property analysts tailor inspections to each type of business.

 Inside a WSRB Property Inspection

-The findings from an inspection are translated, using our General Basic Schedule (GBS), into a WSRB Loss Cost.
+All findings from an inspection are translated using our General Basic Schedule (GBS) into a WSRB Loss Cost.

-The GBS translates the analyst’s findings into Loss Costs for the building, general contents and contents for each occupancy type description.
-The GBS uses engineering principles, building code principles and fire protection principles to make that translation by adding a charge for each deviation from a building and occupancy that presents minimal fire risk.
+The GBS translates the analyst’s findings into Loss Costs for the building, general contents, and contents for each occupancy type description.
+The GBS uses engineering, building code, and fire protection principles and adds a charge for each deviation from a building and occupancy that presents minimal fire risk.

 You can learn more in our recent blog post on what WSRB Loss Costs are and how they help you.